 What a nice shape!
-This is an awning that looks more like a gazebo than a tent (in fact, it’s based on their Airhub Hex shelter, but adds a campervan/caravan connecting area).
-It has the SkyTrack II® system, for hanging lanterns or storage pockets too It’s a biggish pack size, though, and doesn’t quite fit the criterion of lightweight.
+These awnings look more like gazebos than tents (in fact, they’re based on Vango’s Airhub Hex shelter, but adds a campervan/caravan connecting area).
+They have the SkyTrack II® system, for hanging lanterns or storage pockets too It’s a biggish pack size, though, and doesn’t quite fit the criterion of lightweight.

 - Size: W390 x L410 x H240